Central African Republic profile

 Interim president: Catherine Samba-Panza

-Catherine Samba-Panza was chosen by parliament as new interim president to lead the country out of months of sectarian killings.
+Catherine Samba-Panza was chosen as new interim president in January 2014 to lead the country out of months of sectarian killings.

 Mrs Samba-Panza, is a French-trained lawyer who was the mayor of the capital Bangui.

-Her selection in January 2014 came at a time of deepening international involvement in the Central African Republic following waves of killing and looting that forced 1 million people - nearly a quarter of the population - to flee.
+Her selection by parliament came at a time of deepening international involvement in the Central African Republic following waves of killing and looting that forced 1 million people - nearly a quarter of the population - to flee.

 The country descended into chaos when mainly Muslim rebels, known as Seleka, seized power in March 2013.